Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Yagnoloth (MPMM).md

 aliases: ["Yagnoloth"]
 ---
 # Yagnoloth
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-268, Mordenkainen's Tome of Foes p.
-252*
+268*

 Anyone who would contract yugoloths for a task usually ends up dealing with a yagnoloth.
 Cunning negotiators, these strange Fiends handle the writing of contracts for their fellow yugoloths.
 Once a yagnoloth is hired, it communicates its employer's desires to the yugoloths it commands.